Azure-Samples/Cognitive-Services-Vision-Solution-Templates/IoTVisualAlerts/README.md

 * Create a Logic App that responds to those IoT Hub alerts when visual alerts are detected.
 There is a good tutorial [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-monitoring-notifications-with-azure-logic-apps) that shows how to do things such as sending an email.
 * Add an IoT Hub method to the sample that makes it switch directly to the ```WaitingForTrainingModel``` state.
-The idea here is to enable you to build the model with images that go beyond the images captured by the sample itself, and simply push that model to the device with a command.
+The idea here is to enable you to build the model with images that go beyond the images captured by the sample itself, so you can simply push that model to the device with a command.